 Balance.
 I am rooted, playful, flexible and free to fall.

 Begin in Mountain pose.
 Spread your toes, and press your left foot into the mat.
 Find your focus, a steady gazing spot in front of you.
 Place your hands on your hips and raise your right foot high onto your left thigh or shin.
 Stretch your arms overhead like branches reaching into the sun.
 Hold and breathe.
 Repeat on the other side.

 This encourages you to feel rooted and reach tall.
 It challenges your balance.
 You may find yourself swaying or falling.
 Replace the need to get it right or perfect by inviting playfulness, the freedom to fall and flexibility.

 I choose this posture: When I need to restore the balance of being and doing when I need to inject playful creativity into the day, and when I need a reminder that falling isn’t failing.

 Corpse Pose or Shavasana

 Surrender.
 Total relaxation.
 Give yourself to the earth.

 Lie on the floor.
 Lengthen from your neck through your tailbone, open across your chest, and move your shoulder blades away from your spine.
 Let your entire body sink into the floor.
 Let go.
 Relax.
-Give yourself completely to the earth.
+Give yourself entirely to the earth.

-By bringing yoga off the mat and into your business, you will find that the business thrives without the need for long hours and constant activity.
+By bringing yoga off the mat and into your business, you will find that the company thrives without the need for long hours and constant activity.
 When you take consistent business action inspired by your heart’s wisdom, you build structures that nourish and support you to thrive.
 Your business becomes a vehicle for the expression of universal intelligence.
 You create win-win outcomes.